OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 - [Git Bash](https://git-scm.com/downloads) (or another git client)

-- A code editor.
-We recommend Visual Studio Code.
+- A code editor - we recommend Visual Studio Code

-- At least a few files and folders stored on OneDrive for Business in your Microsoft 365 subscription.
+- At least a few files and folders stored on OneDrive for Business in your Microsoft 365 subscription

 - A build of Microsoft 365 that supports the [IdentityAPI 1.3 requirement set](/javascript/api/requirement-sets/common/identity-api-requirement-sets).
 You can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.
 The developer sandbox includes a Microsoft Azure subscription that you can use for app registrations in later steps in this article.
 If you prefer, you can use a separate Microsoft Azure subscription for app registrations.
 Get a trial subscription at [Microsoft Azure](https://account.windowsazure.com/SignUp).